Batak script: Unicode

 Batak script was added to the Unicode Standard in October 2010 with the release of version 6.0.

 The Batak script was registered in Unicode by Uli Kozok, a German scholar of Batak literature.
 Before being documented by Uli Kozok, there were several versions of the Batak script based on Batak sub-ethnic groups, including Toba, Karo, Simalungun, Mandailing, and Pakpak.
 Uli succeeded in unifying the Batak script, with minor differences considered as variations.

 Currently, the Batak script is listed in Unicode with the status of a limited use script.
 For its status to be elevated to recommended, evidence must be submitted to Unicode showing that the Batak script is still in use.

+Character input is phonetic, with the visual output reordered per the description above.
+For example, lon ᯞᯬᯉ᯲ is entered LON# but displays as LNO#.
+If the text is entered LNO#, a dotted circle will separate the pangolat from the O, indicating an encoding error.

 Block

 The Unicode block for Batak is U+1BC0-U+1BFF: